header-banner-calculatingexpiry.jpg

 Predicting The Journey Of Food

-Understanding how food has been prepared and packaged helps researchers to decide what microorganisms it could come into contact with during its journey to the consumers’ home.
+Understanding how food has been prepared and packaged helps researchers decide what microorganisms it could come into contact with during its journey to the consumer's home.
 In microbial challenge testing, scientists add a pathogenic microorganism to a product.
 This is generally a microorganism holding the potential to either degrade a product, or make a consumer sick.
 Samples are taken at regular intervals to measure how much the microorganism has grown in the expected conditions for the food.
 This starts to give an indication of how long that food is likely to be viable to eat if it was infected with the microorganism at some point in the processing.1

 Every harmful microorganism has an infective dose, or the amount of that organism that will typically make someone sick.
-For example, some people do not react to the presence of Salmonella bacteria, whereas in others it causes diarrhea, fever and cramps.
+For example, some people do not react to the presence of Salmonella bacteria, whereas in others, it causes diarrhoea, fever and cramps.
 It takes around 10,000 Salmonella bacteria to make someone ill, which is a relatively low infective dose when compared with other pathogenic bacteria.3, 4 Although Salmonella poisoning is often associated with poultry, it can also be transmitted through pork and beef as well as consuming unpasteurised milk and eggs from contaminated animals; but thorough cooking will kill Salmonella bacteria.5

 Predicting Shelf Life and Use By Dates